Workshops and Groups

 The workshop covers mindful, diaphragmatic breathing, progressive muscle relaxation, body-scanning, visualisation and mindfulness based meditation exercises.
 Participants are advised to secure a quiet, uninterrupted space where they can lie down on a yoga mat or sit on a comfortable chair.
 No prior yoga or meditation experience is required.
 Copies of the exercises and scripts will be emailed out to all participants after the workshop.

 - To join: No pre-group consultation is necessary.
-Email the Counselling Service to check availability.
+Complete our Self-Referral Workshop Request Form to check availability and reserve a place.

 - Venue: In-person at Student Welfare & Support Services